TYPO3-Documentation/t3docs-screenshots/README.rst

 The runner configuration file ``screenshots.json`` must be placed in the root directory of the respective documentation folder, i.e. in ``public/t3docs/*/screenshots.json``.
-It defines in the first level the suite ("Core", "Examples", "Install", "Introduction", "SitePackage" or "Styleguide") where the screenshots are taken, and in the second level it lists blocks of browser actions.
+It defines in the first level the suite ("Core", "Examples", "ExtensionBuilder", "Install", "Introduction", "SitePackage" or "Styleguide") where the screenshots are taken, and in the second level it lists blocks of browser actions.
 Each action is an object, where the key ``action`` marks the action name and the remaining keys represent the action parameters.
 Actions are mainly about navigating the suite TYPO3 instance and taking screenshots.